Severely underfunded private-sector union pension plans are hurting companies

 In part, that's because companies and some governments are moving away from offering traditional pensions.
 However, the regulations surrounding pensions have not kept pace with the changes.

 For example, the Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that sets minimum standards for pension plans in private industry.
-ERISA was designed to protect the assets of millions of Americans so that funds placed in retirement plans during their working lives will be there when they retire.
+ERISA was designed so that the retirement assets would be protected.
 However, those who devised the ERISA system nearly 40 years ago apparently never envisioned virtually all of the union pension funds being severely underfunded at the same time.

 "As companies leave the pool of contributors each remaining company's percentage of the growing shortage gets larger," Kerver said.